|PINE BARK TINCTURE|

 Extract of the bark reduces pain and stiffness dramatically (by increasing blood flow to damaged joints; this gives lasting relief and helps to stop the progression of the disease).

-It is also effective against gout.
+It is, for this reason, also effective against gout.

 The OPC's in the extract are helpful for eye conditions that are caused by blood vessel damage (diabetic retinopathy and macular degeneration).